TinAndrasec/MP-Advanced-Module-WS2026/README.md

  | split-pop-pop-threshold   | Integer               | 0 to 100     | Population value at which, once reached, a camp will split into two camps.                              |
  | split-pop-energy-threshold| Integer               | 0 to 4000    | Stored energy required for splitting the population into two camps.                                     |

+ The model has three agent (or, using NetLogo terminology, “turtle”) breeds: patches, camps, foragers, each breed possessing the following variables:

    Breed    | Variable       | Type                  | Description                                                                                  |
  |:---------|:---------------|:----------------------|:---------------------------------------------------------------------------------------------|